vanilla Bitsy 3D

 With the transform you can let assets be in a different place on the screen as their position on the grid.
 The values can be positive or negativeSo, if you for example add a 1 to the X move box, then the asset will be one to the right.Note: you can only interact with the asset on its place in the room window.
 So if it is one to the right the player will straight through it, because as far Bitsy is concerned there is no asset on in this place.If you feel comfortable with the transform options you can make more complex assets like roofs as Nuttatulipa explains in one tweet (embedded below) for their game Server Close.

-explaniation of 3d transform / one example of it
+explaniation of 3d transform / one example of it by Nuttalulipa

 Depending on the type of asset, Nuttatulipa adapts the position of the asset, the rotation and the size.
 Some of the values are very precise and result from extensive testing and observation.Hint: One of the best uses I found was having a different floor so putting the asset one meter in the air only to manipulate the move Y box so it looks as it is again on the ground.